When I came last to Ludlow

 Amidst the moonlight pale.

-We are busy working to bring A.E.Housman's "When I came last to Ludlow" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "When I came last to Ludlow" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "When I came last to Ludlow" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.